 About the Project

-Branching Out is a long term plan, subject to future funding, which aims to increase the number of trees in our townships.
-The vision is for a resilient, connected and diverse urban forest that will contribute to the health and wellbeing of our community and to the creation of vibrant, livable and sustainable spaces.
+Branching Out is a long term plan, subject to future funding, which aims to increase the number of trees on public land in our townships.
+The vision is for a resilient, connected, tree network that will contribute to the health and wellbeing of our community and to the creation of vibrant, livable and sustainable spaces.

 • Branching Out will increase the appeal of our towns as places to live in and visit, boosting local economies and contributing to a happier, healthier community.